-11 Plus Programme - Boost (GL) - Course Preview
+11 Plus Programme - Boost - Dorset - Course Preview

 This preview is designed to show you, in some depth, the work we'll go through in this course.
-It covers all elements of GL 11 Plus Exams as thoroughly as possible within the time available.
+It covers all elements of the GL 11 Plus exam in Dorset as thoroughly as possible within the time available.